gmastergreatee/MangaReader/README.md

 ## Why I developed it

 I was highly frustated of other manga readers functionality of changing chapters.
-They required me to re-select the next chapter whenever I finished reading the current chapter.
-That's why I created a reader for this exact purpose.
+They required me to re-select the next chapter whenever I finished reading the current chapter(an excuse! lol).
+Most of the desktop manga readers are all outdated.
+I wanna keep this one updated.
+So please create an issue for any of features that you miss in this app.
+Contributing to the development will be a great help.
+For downloading any mangas, I prefer using [FMD](https://github.com/riderkick/FMD)(Free Manga Downloader).
+You may use whatever you like.

+## Highlights

 This manga reader features :-